Rakshith234/Concept-Of-Data-Science-/README.md

 In the Jupyter interface that opens in your browser, click on tst.ipynb.
 Run all cells within the notebook.
 The output will show the status of each test (✅ Passed or ❌ Failed).
 Files I Included
-ternary_search_tree_module.py: This is the Python script where I defined my TSTNode and TernarySearchTree classes. tst.ipynb: This is the Jupyter Notebook containing all my test cases and examples of how to use the TST. insert_words.txt: My test data for insertion. not_insert_words.txt: My test data for searches of non-existent words. corncob_lowercase.txt: The large dataset I used for performance testing.
+ternary_search_tree_module.py: This is the Python script where I defined my TSTNode and TernarySearchTree class definitions. tst.ipynb: This is the Jupyter Notebook containing all my test cases and examples of how to use the TST.
+This notebook also contains the code I used to generate the time complexity graph. insert_words.txt: My test data for insertion. not_insert_words.txt: My test data for searches of non-existent words. corncob_lowercase.txt: The large dataset I used for performance testing. time_complexity_graph.png: The image file showing the time complexity graph of my TST. supercomputing_results.log: The log file containing the output results from my supercomputing runs.